guijps/esp-32-sample/README.md

   Can display system status or feedback.

 Communication Layer
 A shared and abstract communication interface was developed to support multiple communication protocols, such as: I2C, Bluetooth, MQTT.
-By utilizing an abstract base class, new protocols can be easily integrated or swapped with minimal code changes, ensuring flexibility and modularity.
+By utilizing an abstract base class, new protocols can be easily integrated or swapped with minimal code changes, ensuring flexibility and modularity.7

+reference :
+reference : https://www.youtube.com/watch?v=Jl4O4bERVnw to hoz to use the Relay